BrentWashington/google-homepage/README.md

 This is a clone of the Google Search engine home page.
+It was made with HTML and CSS.